 “The transformation at Cedar Ridge is wonderful,” said Justice of the Peace Wilandra S. Dean.
 “Before it was a property that as a community, we were ashamed of.
 Now it is a fine addition and much needed asset to the neighborhood.
 I am very pleased with what has been accomplished.”

-Stone Ridge and Cedar Ridge West were acquired in December 2004 by National Community Renaissance (National CORE), a nonprofit housing developer based in Rancho Cucamonga, California.
+Stone Ridge and Cedar Ridge West were acquired in December 2004 by National CORE (National CORE), a nonprofit housing developer based in Rancho Cucamonga, California.
 With most of the units boarded up, the empty apartments became a magnet for criminal and drug activity.

 National CORE worked with a local builder to completely renovate the buildings.
 It invested more then $7 million to create a high quality affordable housing environment.
 Rents are restricted and potential residents must meet income and other criteria to qualify for a unit.
 Rents are approximately $405 for a one-bedroom and $505 for a two-bedroom.